-Egg Activation
+Egg activation

-Ca++ release at fertilisation results in an increase in metabolic activity within the egg apparently due to an increase in the intracellular pH of the egg.
+Ca++ release at fertilization results in an increase in metabolic activity within the egg, apparently due to an increase in the intracellular pH of the egg.
 Diacyl gycerol (DAG) causes protein phosphorylation cascades to be initiated, with one result being the phosphorylation and activation of a plasma membrane Na+:H+ ion exchanger.
 Na+ is pumped into the cell, H+ is pumped out of the cell, and the pH inside the cell increases.
 Sperm themselves are NOT required for egg activation - injection of Ca++ can artificially induce egg activation in many species.

-Cortical Rotation
+Cortical rotation

-Positional information is already contained within many eggs, except for mammals.
+Positional information is already contained within many eggs, with the exception of mammals.
 Egg polarity is due to the asymmetric distribution of cytoplasmic molecules, including mRNAs, proteins, and yolk, and is roughly oriented along the anterior/posterior axis in most animals.